Mahbaneh/MISPEL/README.md

 MISPEL was applied to a paired dataset consisting of N = 18 participants, each with T1-weighted (T1-w) MR acquisitions on M = 4 different 3T scanners: General Electric (GE), Philips, Siemens Prisma, and Siemens Trio.
 The median age was 72 years (range 51-78 years), 44% were males, 44% were cognitively normal, and the remaining had diagnoses of Alzheimer’s disease.

 We compared MISPEL with two commonly used methods of MRI normalization and harmonization: White Stripe (WS) and RAVEL.
 For evaluating harmonization, we studied the similarity of paired images using three evaluation criteria: (1) visual quality, (2) image similarity, and (3) volumetric similarity.
 We estimated image similarity using structural similarity index measure (SSIM).
-For volumetric similarity, we extracted the volumes of gray matter and white matter tissue types and examined the root mean square deviation of these measures across scanners.
+For volumetric similarity, we extracted the volumes of gray matter and white matter tissue types.
 Greater similarity indicates better harmonization.

 # Structure of input data for MISPEL: